• Skip to primary navigation

 What is depression?

-Depression is a term used to describe many mood states: from fleeting sadness to longer term and debilitating periods of low mood and lack of interest in life.
+People use the term “depression” to describe many mood states.
+These can range from fleeting sadness to longer term and debilitating periods of low mood and lack of interest in life.

-We all feel down from time to time, but then we catch up with friends or make a few changes and we are able to feel better again.
+We all feel down from time to time.
+However, when we catch up with friends or make a few changes, we’re often able to feel better again.

-Clinical depression is an emotional, physical and cognitive (thinking) state that is intense and long-lasting and has a significant impact on our day-to-day life.
+Clinical depression is an emotional, physical and cognitive (thinking) state.
+It can be intense and long-lasting and has a significant impact on our day-to-day life.

-It is generally recognised that a number of factors (e.g., genetic, biological, psychological, social) can contribute to the development of depression.
+A number of factors can contribute to the development of depression.
+These include genetic, biological, psychological, and social factors.

 Clients that seek online counselling for depression have often experienced some sort of setback or loss which has impacted their ability to feel good and think hopefully about the future.

 It could be the loss of a partner through separation or divorce or the loss of an important career goal.
-For some people, it is the feeling of being stuck in their current situation and having difficulty finding a way to move forward to the life they imagined for themselves.
+Some people feel stuck in their current situation.
+They struggle to find a way forward to the life they imagined for themselves.

 Depression is a common mental health problem.